 Unifonic needed to share their unique important funding news far and wide to secure international media.
 It was important to use the right tone and messaging.
 A specialist PR team at PRlab was employed to cover three critical regions to target a global market.
 The appropriate media lists were compiled, and the relevant news sites, blogs, and journalists were selected.

 On the first day of the launch, 10 pieces of news and coverage were secured.
 In addition, publication was gained in Bloomberg and Forbes.

 Doritos had a PR strategy for the company's campaign in 2006, which harnessed immense success and succeeded in its aim to attract the most out of its target audience.

-Doritos was focused on the experience of engaging with the audience in a way that made them feel heard.
-Listening to the feedback of your target audience and adapting and adjusting accordingly is one of the most important aspects of doing PR.
+Doritos focused on engaging with the audience to make them feel heard.
+Listening to your target audience's feedback and adapting and adjusting is one of the most important aspects of doing PR.